Meditation is important to strengthen your capacity to be a True Self Leader, and no it doesn't have to be hard or time consuming.

 Reduce your stress

-The more you identify with your Best Self, the less you will react to Drama which causes unnecessary stress.
+The more you identify with your Best Self, the less you will react to Drama which causes unnecessary stress and suffering.

 The more you identify with your Best Self, the more you can be with Drama (yours and others) with wisdom and compassion.